 Essentially, there are three core components of O&M:

-- Monitoring and reporting: Commercial solar, in general, is a very low-maintenance technology.
+- Monitoring and reporting: Commercial solar is generally a very low-maintenance technology.
 That said, having information that provides you with the confidence that everything is operating as expected can be very helpful.
 Most solar O&M providers offer remote monitoring services that can give you regular performance reports and also alert an operations center about any performance issues, repair needs or system outages so they can be addressed.
-Some providers offer cloud-based services that allow you to generate reports in real time rather than having to wait for an automated monthly report.
+Some providers offer cloud-based services that allow you to generate reports in real time, rather than having to wait for an automated monthly report.

-- Preventive maintenance: As with any technology you purchase for your business, the best way to prevent costly problems with your commercial solar system is regular preventive maintenance like panel cleaning and annual equipment inspections.
+- Preventive maintenance: As with any technology you purchase for your business, the best way to prevent costly problems with your commercial solar system is to conduct regular preventive maintenance, such as panel cleaning and annual equipment inspections.
 Most O&M providers contract with local vendors to come out and clean your panels for you.
 Frequency of cleaning can range from never (in areas where it rains often) to quarterly (in extreme circumstances).
-Generally, twice a year is plenty.
+Generally, twice a year is sufficient.
 Robotic panel cleaners are available from some panel manufacturers as well.
-Robots are built to fit the manufacturer’s own panels, though, so they’re not universal, and they’re typically only useful for large ground-mounted solar installations.
+Because robots are built to fit the manufacturer’s own panels, they’re not universal, and they’re typically only useful for large, ground-mounted solar installations.

 - Corrective maintenance: Corrective measures include troubleshooting, diagnostics, repairs, replacements and upgrades needed to keep the system operating at an optimal level.
-Though high-quality panels are extremely durable and seldom have issues, it is always a possibility, and no manufacturer is completely immune to delivering the occasional defective panel.
-Less-expensive panels are often prone to early wear-and-tear issues like delamination (peeling) or corrosion.
+Although high-quality panels are extremely durable and seldom have issues, no manufacturer is immune to delivering the occasional defective panel.
+Less-expensive panels are often prone to early wear-and-tear issues like delamination (i.e., peeling) or corrosion.
 Depending on the terms of your product and/or power warranty, you or your O&M provider may be able to make a claim and have the manufacturer repair or replace the equipment in question.

 Why is ongoing solar O&M important?